bumbeishvili/org-chart/README.md

 I am available for freelance data visualization work.
 Please [contact me](https://davidb.dev/about) in case you'd like me to help you with my experience and expertise

-You can also [book data viz related consultation session](https://www.fiverr.com/share/4XxG21) with me
+You can also [book data viz related consultation session](https://www.fiverr.com/share/4XxG21) with me.

+You might not need a consultation, but you want to appreciate the time and effort I am putting into this library, and if you correspond with an organization, you might also want to enjoy private QA about org chart over emails.
+In that case, you can support the org chart via [polar.sh/bumbeishvili](https://polar.sh/bumbeishvili/subscriptions)